kalebo/restad-groupr/README.md

 ## Build backend
 Make sure your `GOPATH` is defined and then run `make setup` to fetch all the dependencies.
 Once you have the dependencies you can build the application with `make release`.
+Note that CGO is required so cross compiling for linux from windows is not well supported.